botto/ansible-wireguard/README.md

 ```

 ## TODO

-Next working items

-[] Inspect existing server config and extract private key
+- [ ] Inspect existing server config and extract private key
-[] Make sure multiple wg instances can be set up i.e.: wg0-server and wg1-server and so on
+- [ ] Make sure multiple wg instances can be set up i.e.: wg0-server and wg1-server and so on